humdrum-tools/humdrum-documentation/guide/ch09/index.md

 will match any string beginning with a left curly brace and ending with a right curly brace.
-If we replaced the curly braces by the space character, then the resulting regular expression would match any string of characters separated by spaces \-- such as printed words.
+If we replaced the curly braces by the space character, then the resulting regular expression would match any string of characters separated by spaces &mdash; such as printed words.

 A third repetition operator is the question mark (`?`), which means "zero or one instance of the preceding expression."
 This metacharacter